 - Fall 2015 - Initial Financial Feasibility Study completed.
 The Board hired Bill Gessner of Cooperative Development Services to complete a comprehensive financial study of the expenses and revenues associated with opening and operating Prairie Food Co-op.
 The study makes it clear that opening our grocery store is a major financial undertaking, but one that we can achieve.
 Read more about financial projections here.

 - Spring 2016 - Lease Negotiations.
 The Board began working with a local experienced commercial real estate agent to identify potential store locations and negotiate on our behalf.
 Site selected by Board - this site had the highest sales projections in our market study with many characteristics that are essential for the successful operation of our food co-op.
 Initial lease negotiations are very encouraging.
 800 Owners needed to sign a lease for this site.

-- 800 Owners - Site Announcement.
-Assuming our preferred site is still available, the Board can sign a lease once we reach 800 Owners.
+- 800 Owners - Secure our Location.
+Assuming a preferred site is available, the Board can sign a lease once we reach 800 Owners.
 800 Owners demonstrates sufficient support and provides the necessary capital to move forward with confidence.
-We have an amazing potential site and cannot wait to announce it!

 - 900 Owners - Launch GM Search.
 The Board will begin a national search for a General Manager.
 The General Manager will be involved in key operational decisions and oversee store operations.

 - 1000 Owners - Capital Campaign.
 The Capital Campaign will raise the funds necessary to convert our site into a full service grocery store.
 We will rely on a mix of bank loans, non-traditional financing, and Owner loans to fully fund start-up expenses.
 The most significant chunk of our revenue will be Owner loans, at about 40%.
 Owner loans are a fundamental method of funding for modern food co-ops.
 Traditional lenders require 50% Owner funding before making their loan available.